JoeyCheung/.Macfiles/README.md

 # Macfiles
 Unfortunately Mac's are company standard so .files for work.
-Settings.json is for VSCode.
+Settings.json is for VSCode and the screenshot is for all of the extensions that were added to VSCode.

 # Next steps